MDash-NITAP/Nucleotide-Polymorphism/README.md

     6 TCAGCTGATGCACAATCGTTTTTAAACGGGTTTGCGGTG

 ### Output Files
-Upon execution, all the output files will be available in the respective folders.
+Upon execution, all the output will be available in the respective folders as csv files.